sammilucia/ASUS-G14-Debloating/README.md

 5. Add an action > Start a program > `Powershell.exe (Get-WmiObject -Namespace root/WMI -Class AsusAtkWmi_WMNB).DEVS(0x00120057, 60)` (Use 60 for 60%, 80 for 80%, etc.)
 ![Limit Battery Task 5](/images/limit_battery_task_5.png)
 6. Conditions > Stop if the computer ceases to be idle, Stop if the computer switches to battery power

+**Note: Armoury Crate Control interface** still exists in Device Manager > System devices.
+I'm going to leave this for now because a) it will just be reinstalled if we remove it, b) it's likely just an endpoint for the AniMe matrix display, and doesn't actually do anything without the Armoury Crate software installed, and c) I don't want to cause any power management issues or use a really hacky solution.
+(Everything else in this procedure is pretty clean.)